 |7||George Canale||Virginia Tech||1984-1986||180||76||0.42|

-In his final season, Incaviglia set the current NCAA record by breaking that of Jeff Ledbetter.
-Ledbetter, "nicknamed 'Treetops' for his blasts over the right field fence," according to Florida State, set the record for home runs in a game with four in 1982 (the record is now six, set in 1999).
-His 346 runs batted in still stands as the NCAA career record — 22 more than Incaviglia at second place.
+Incaviglia set the current NCAA record by breaking that of Jeff Ledbetter.
+Ledbetter, "nicknamed 'Treetops' for his blasts over the right-field fence," according to Florida State, set the record for home runs in a game with four in 1982 (the record is now six, set in 1999).
+His 346 runs batted in still stands as the NCAA career record — 22 more than Incaviglia in second place.